 On top of that, huge areas of Lancashire, Yorkshire Northumberland, Cumbria, Scotland, East Anglia and parts of Cornwall are being lost to peat harvesting and wastage.
 A single square metre of peat takes 1,000 years to form and we are currently using it at a far greater rate than it is able to develop.
 With two million cubic metres still being sold in the UK each year, there is much we need to do to redress the balance in favour of environmentally safe options.

-Going peat-free with the confidence to grow prize-winning flowers, fruit and vegetables has never been easier with the new SuperSoil, so why not make your peat-free pledge this spring?
+Going peat-free with the confidence to grow prize-winning flowers, fruit and vegetables has never been easier with The Real Soil Company, so why not make your peat-free pledge this spring?
 Your plants and grow-your-own plot will thank you, as will the environment.